ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding

 \section{Conclusion and Future Work}

-In this paper, we propose optimizations to construct positive and negative pairs for unsup-SimCSE and combine them with unsup-SimCSE, which is termed ESimCSE.
-Through extensive experiments, the proposed ESimCSE achieves considerable improvements on standard semantic text similarity tasks over unsup-SimCSE.
+In this paper, we propose optimizations to construct positive and negative pairs for SimCSE and combine them with SimCSE, which is termed ESimCSE.
+Through extensive experiments, the proposed ESimCSE achieves considerable improvements on standard semantic text similarity tasks over SimCSE.

-As unsup-SimCSE treats all negative pairs the same importance.
-Some negative pairs are quite different from positive pairs, while others are relatively close to positive pairs.
-This distinction will be helpful for embedding retrieval tasks but not reflected in the objective function of unsup-SimCSE.
-Therefore, in the future, we will focus on designing a more refined objective function to improve the discrimination between different negative pairs.
+In the future, we will focus on designing a more refined objective function to improve the discrimination between different negative pairs.
+Also we will make attempt to optimize the performance on both semantic textual similarity tasks and transfer tasks.